-Rule Change: Open
+Rule Change: Completed

-Under the draft rule, an Intending TNSP is defined as a registered participant who intends to provide prescribed transmission services.
-This includes both:
+Under the final rule, an ITNSP is defined as an Intending Participant or Market Network Service Provider (MNSP) who intends to provide prescribed transmission services.
+This includes:

-- a person registered as an Intending Participant intending to construct a new regulated transmission project, and
+- a person registered as an Intending Participant intending to construct a new regulated transmission project; and

-- any existing Market Network Service Provider (MNSP) that intends to re-classify its network services as prescribed transmission services to become a TNSP.
+- any existing MNSP that intends to reclassify its network services as prescribed transmission services to become a TNSP.

-Our draft rule clarifies that a revenue determination can be established for Intending TNSPs.
-This provides regulatory certainty, reducing the risk of delays to investment decisions on major transmission projects.
-The draft rule benefits consumers by supporting timely and efficient investment in electricity transmission infrastructure to enable the transition of the NEM.
+Our final rule improves investment certainty which reduces the risk of delays to investment decisions on major transmission projects.
+The final rule benefits consumers by supporting timely and efficient investment in electricity transmission infrastructure to enable the transition of the NEM.

-Our more preferable rule
+Our more preferable final rule

 Marinus Link Pty Ltd’s rule change request